amlalejini/GECCO-2019-tag-accessed-memory/docs/gp-system.md

 - Register 15: 1001011001101001

-Each program instruction has three _tag_ arguments (i.e., each instruction argument is a length-16 bit string).
+Each program instruction has three _tag_ arguments (_i.e._, each instruction argument is a length-16 bit string).
 Tag-based instruction arguments reference the memory position with the closest matching tag; as such, argument tags need not _exactly_ match any of the tags with memory positions.

 In this work, we mutated all tag arguments at a per-bit rate (of 0.005).
 The tags on memory registers never changed.

 ### Direct-indexed Memory

 Direct-indexed memory is the traditional form of memory access in linear GP.
 Each program instruction has three numeric arguments (0 through 15) that are used to directly specify memory registers.

 Below is a cartoon contrasting tag-accessed memory with direct accessed memory.